 She is ably assisted by Sgt.
 Joe Ashworth (David Leon) and forever irritated by the macabre sense of humor of pathologist Billy Cartwright (Paul Ritter).
-Indeed, the humor of the latter is like that on "MASH," one foot in reality, the other in the resultant autopsy sights and smells.

 The Northumberland landscapes add much to the tone of the stories.
 After all, the grisly murders with which Vera deals seem right at home in the northern darkness in which she and others operate.
 Stately home murders are not for her.

 The titles of the episodes in Set 2 are "The Ghost Position," "Silent Voices," "Sandancers" and "A Certain Samaritan."
 The plots are varied enough and seem a bit similar from episode to episode; but such is the nature of crime shows.

 Those who have read the novels of Ann Cleeves can vouch for how faithful these adaptations are to the original.
 As for me, I don’t particularly care, because I enjoyed watching Set 2 very much.